Andrew Trammell, MSFP, CFP®

 While Andrew was going to school in the evening studying finance, his wife was pursuing a nursing degree.
 The two also worked full time, had two children, and moved into a new house where they now live in Wellington.
 Andrew recalls studying late into the night while holding a baby in one arm and a book in the other.
 “I learned what sacrifice and true grit were,“ he said of a journey that lasted almost 10 years.

 He graduated from Florida Atlantic University with a nearly perfect GPA and a bachelor’s degree in finance and accounting and then went on to Kansas State University where he earned a master’s degree in Personal Financial Planning and a Certification in Financial Therapy.
 “This process taught me to never give up, to trust God.
 I learned that you only fail when you quit.”

 In late 2018, Andrew joined Cary Stamp & Co and enjoys his work planning for new clients.
 His interest in the psychology behind finance taught him to ask a lot of questions and listen in order to determine best strategies.

 Along with another advisor, Andrew also developed a presentation on financial literacy that has become a part of "Cary Stamp Cares," an initiative in which team members to give back to the community.
 Andrew says these sessions are both interesting and eye-opening for him, and he hopes his personal story is eye-opening for others, “I want my kids to know that their Dad never gave up despite what those around him said.”

 Andrew Trammell’s Posts

-The Importance of Using Roth IRA Conversions to Reduce Required Minimum Distributions (RMDs) On April 1st of the year following attainment of age 70 ½, you are required to start taking distributions from most traditional retirement accounts.
-You can always withdraw more, however you cannot remove less then the Required Minimum Distribution (RMD).
-The IRS…Read More
+Using Roth IRA Conversions to Reduce the Tax Burden of Required Minimum Distributions Few People Understand the Tax Implications of Required Minimum Distributions (RMDs) in 401(k) and Traditional IRA accounts.
+When you reach age 72, you are required to start taking distributions from most traditional retirement accounts.
+You can always withdraw more, however you cannot…Read More